ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Trigger Overlap

-Next we need to modify the **Race_Manager_Server** script so that the finish line trigger can be hooked up to detect when a player has overlapped it.
+Next, we need to modify the **Race_Manager_Server** script so that the finish line trigger can be hooked up to detect when a player has overlapped it.

 Add the following line to the top of the script so that it's under the **STARTING POSITIONS** variable.